 Immunization protects you from disease.Get protected, get immunized.

-The number of doses you need depend on your age and why you are having the vaccine.
+The number of doses you need depends on your age and why you’re having the vaccine.

 You may not be able to have the vaccine if you:

-How it spreads
+How does it spread?

 Current as of: October 28, 2020

-Author: Immunization Program, Alberta Health Services
+Author: Provincial Immunization Program, Alberta Health Services

 This material is for information purposes only.
 It should not be used in place of medical advice, instruction, or treatment.
 If you have questions, talk with your doctor or appropriate healthcare provider.
 This information may be printed and distributed without permission for non-profit, education purposes.
 The content on this page may not be changed without consent of the author.
 Contact email@example.com.